'Monstrous' Hurricane Michael forecast to hit Gulf Coast as a major hurricane

-Hurricane Michael formed Monday morning in the Caribbean Sea and is heading for a landfall as a major hurricane with 120-mph winds along the Gulf Coast by midweek.
+Hurricane Michael formed Monday morning in the Caribbean Sea and is heading for a landfall as a major hurricane with 115-mph winds along the Gulf Coast by midweek.

 Florida Gov. Rick Scott says Michael is a “monstrous storm” that has the potential to be devastating to the Florida Panhandle.